ashwinvenkat8/huffman-coding/README.md

-# huffman-coding
+# File compression using Huffman Coding
-File compression using Huffman Coding
+Built with help from the Internet.